CP El Ejido 1969: History

 In 2013, the club absorbed CP Berja and name changed to CD El Ejido 2012.

 On 25 June 2016, El Ejido were promoted to Segunda División B after overcoming CD Laredo in the last round of the promotion play-offs.
 The season in the new category was complicated, but the club managed to remain its place in Segunda División B by finishing 14th among 20 teams.

 In the 2018–19 season, the club was relegated to Tercera División by finishing 17th in the Segunda División B, Group 4.
+In November 2021, the club changed name to Club Polideportivo El Ejido 1969, as an honour to Polideportivo Ejido.

+In 2025, Poli El Ejido suffered relegation from Tercera Federación, returning to the regional leagues after 11 years.
+Initially excluded from the División de Honor, the club was readmitted in the category due to a court order on 30 January 2026, but deemed "impossible" to play all 30 matches of the competition within four months.
+In February, the Administrative Court of Sport of Andalusia (TADA) – which also granted the club's reintegration earlier – ruled in favor of Poli Ejido for the suspension of their fixture calendar, stating that the Royal Andalusian Football Federation would need to seek a "viable" alternative to comply with the previous resolution.